catherineluse/rancher-docusaurus/docs/cluster-provisioning/registered-clusters.md

 **Result:**

 - Your cluster is registered and assigned a state of **Pending**.
-Rancher is deploying resources to manage your cluster.</li>
+Rancher is deploying resources to manage your cluster.
 - You can access your cluster after its state is updated to **Active**.
 - **Active** clusters are assigned two Projects: `Default` (containing the namespace `default`) and `System` (containing the namespaces `cattle-system`, `ingress-nginx`, `kube-public` and `kube-system`, if present).

-> **Note:**
+\> **Note:**
-> You can not re-register a cluster that is currently active in a Rancher setup.
+\> You can not re-register a cluster that is currently active in a Rancher setup.

 ### Configuring a K3s Cluster to Enable Registration in Rancher